 Offers a good starting point for research on nearly any topic, covering most areas of academic study and containing full text for 5,500 periodicals, including 4,600 peer-reviewed publications.
 In addition to the full text, this database offers indexing and abstracts for more than 9,500 journals.

-The Libraries' subscription to this resource will end on July 1, 2017.
+The Libraries' subscription to this resource ended on July 1, 2017.
 Please try searching the Criminal Justice Database or contact a librarian for assistance with your research.
-Subject areas covered include: criminology; criminal justice; criminal law and procedure; corrections and prisons; police and policing; criminal investigation; forensic sciences and investigation; history of crime; substance abuse and addiction; probation and parole.

 Criminal Justice Database is a comprehensive database supporting research on crime, its causes and impacts, legal and social implications, as well as litigation and crime trends.
 As well as U.S. and international scholarly journals, it includes correctional and law enforcement trade publications, dissertations, crime reports, crime blogs and other material relevant for researchers or those preparing for careers in criminal justice, law enforcement and related fields.

 Journal impact factors and citation data for scholarly and technical journals.
 Citation and article counts are important indicators of how frequently current researchers are using individual journals.
 By tabulating and aggregating citation and article counts, JCR offers a unique perspective for journal evaluation and comparison.

 JSTOR is an archive of more than 1,000 scholarly, interdisciplinary journals, with full coverage for all but the most current 3-5 years.
 The entire archive is full-text searchable, offers search term highlighting, includes high-quality images, and is interlinked by millions of citations and references.